-LEAN and AGILE are two terms that have been rising in recent years.
+Lean and Agile are two terms that have been rising in recent years among software development teams.
 The market has been using these concepts in practice for some time, but there is still a lot of confusion about the meaning of each of these terms.

 Many people get to know the agile methods through SCRUM and get confused by mistakenly associating SCRUM with AGILE.

 However, they serve different purposes and tasks, and that is why it is important to understand each one of them.

 LEAN and AGILE are not exactly methodologies.
 The LEAN and AGILE principles are a basis that can be applied to different methods (e.g. SCRUM and Kanban), so it would be wiser to refer to them as philosophies.

 Agile, Scrum and Lean are names that are already part of the day to day of several managers.
 And in this sense, knowing how to handle the differences between agile methodologies is fundamental so that the company can make the most appropriate choice for its profile.

 Whenever you talk about Agile methods, many associate it with those colorful post-its, which are stuck to a whiteboard when tasks are assigned and removed once completed.
 In fact, this is just one of many ways to conduct and apply Agile methodology in a project, team and business management.